RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/au/au-6.4.md

 ## Control Statement

+The information system provides the capability to centrally review and analyze audit records from multiple components within the system.

+## Control Objective

-Provide and implement the capability to centrally review and analyze audit records from multiple components within the system.
+Determine if the information system provides the capability to centrally review and analyze audit records from multiple components within the system.

 ## Control guidance

-Automated mechanisms for centralized reviews and analyses include Security Information and Event Management products.
+Automated mechanisms for centralized reviews and analyses include, for example, Security Information Management products.

-## Control assessment-objective

-the capability to centrally review and analyze audit records from multiple components within the system is provided;
-the capability to centrally review and analyze audit records from multiple components within the system is implemented.